PlayStation 3 Architecture

 Rambus, like any other company, improves upon their inventions.
 Their third revision (XDR) now operates at octa-rate (four times the rate of its adversary, DDR DRAM) [14].
 Latency doesn’t pose an issue anymore, if we take a look at one of its manufacturers’ data-sheets, XDR’s latency is reported between 28 ns and 36 ns [15], almost 10 times faster than the first-generation RDRAM chips.

 The first revision of the PlayStation 3’s motherboard contains four 64 MB chips, handled in pairs.
 XDR is connected to Cell using two 32-bit buses, one on each pair.
 So, whenever the PPU writes a word (64-bit data), it’s split between two XDR chips.
-The latter are clocked at at 400 MHz [16].
+The latter are clocked at 400 MHz [16].

 Image